 (4) If in exceptional circumstances delivery is not possible within the period of three weeks after conclusion of the contract mentioned in (1), Spreadshirt shall promptly inform the customer about it in writing, at the latest with the expiration of this time limit (§ 126b of the German Civil Code).
 The customer is then entitled to a right of withdrawal, which they, in turn, shall exercise immediately in writing (§ 126b of the German Civil Code).

 (1) For customers ordering from EU states, the prices as given are the gross prices and include the statutory incidental taxes, in particular Value Added Tax.
 Postage and packing is charged for separately and shown separately in the invoice.
 The delivery address is definitive.

 (2) For customers from outside the EU all stated prices are net prices.
 The shipping address is decisive.
 If, according to the statutory regulations, the goods are subject to sales taxes in the recipient country, then these shall be paid additionally upon receipt of the goods.
-Furthermore, the goods may be subject to import duties which the customer shall pay additionally upon receipt of the goods.
+Furthermore, the goods may be subject to costs of customs clearance as well as additional costs and fees which the customer shall pay additionally upon receipt of the goods.

 (4) Purchase price, along with shipping and handling charges are immediately payable, without deduction.